-- 1. On an individual basis, the Center for Student Involvement staff may approve advertising for off-campus businesses and events that are consistent with the programmatic values of the College. - 2.
+- 1. On an individual basis, the Center for Student Engagement, Inclusion, and Belonging staff may approve advertising for off-campus businesses and events that are consistent with the programmatic values of the College. - 2.
 If approved, vendors and other non-College personnel may post notices in the Caine Student Center for up to two weeks. - 3.
-Publicity for off-campus businesses and events must be signed and dated by the Center for Student Involvement staff. - 4.
+Publicity for off-campus businesses and events must be signed and dated by the Center for Student Engagement, Inclusion, and Belonging staff. - 4.
 Generally, venues serving alcohol are not allowed to advertise on campus. - 5.
-Beyond posting in the Caine Student Center, off-campus vendors can be directed to place ads in the Rambler, and IC sports programs and to take part in the community showcase in the fall.
+Beyond posting in the Caine Student Center, off-campus vendors can be directed to collaborate with our Office of Advancement and Alumni Engagement, and IC sports programs and to take part in the community showcase in the fall.